Assembly line worker integration and balancing problem

-Finally, it is also important to note that the following ALWBIP experimental study has always used an input cycle time of 1000 time units simply because it is the value used by \cite{otto13salpbgen}, and this way our results are comparable.
+Finally, it is also important to note that the following ALWIBP computational study has always used an input cycle time of 1000 time units simply because it is the value used by \cite{otto13salpbgen}, making the results of both cases comparable.